Testing Reference#

 # Avoid - unclear failures

-test calculation_no_message {
+test "calculation no message" {

 assert calculate(input) == expected;